Characterisation-Virtual-Laboratory/CVL_Community/_posts/2020UQ/CVLWiener/2020-08-10-CVLWiener.md

 ## Contact details
 For any inquires, feedback, software requests and to report user experience issues about the CVL@Wiener, please send an email to [QRISCloud helpdesk](mailto:support@qriscloud.org.au).

-- Connection errors are a known issue.
+- **Connection errors are a known issue**.
 If this pop-up shows.
     <details>
       <summary>Click to see the screenshot</summary>
       <img src="../assets/images/wiener/wiener_ConnectionError.png" alt="ConnectionError">
     </details>
-Try clicking on the logout button, sometimes the cache needs to be cleared, it won’t kill your desktop session, just reset the browser cache.
+Try clicking on the logout button, sometimes the cache needs to be cleared, it will not kill your desktop session, just reset the browser cache.
 If you see this multiple times in one session please send an email to helpdesk.

-Last updated 10 August 2020
+Last updated 11 August 2020